 Every business has to start from somewhere.
 We get it.
 But if spending three to four figures per month on a service sounds like “I’ll have to beg, borrow, and plead for this money,” you might be better off starting smaller.
 The good news is that you can always scale as you grow.
 But if your business doesn’t have enough funding, it can be difficult to justify paying for agency fees.

-Even when you’re an experienced marketer, there are times where that incredibly clever campaign full of award-winning material just falls flat.
+Even when you’re an experienced marketer, there are times when that incredibly clever campaign full of award-winning material just falls flat.

 In the time that it takes your marketing agency to put the pieces together, you will still be spending money.
 And like an employee who needs to be trained, agencies may also need time to get used to how your company works.